Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Applying without researching

 If you’re self-employed, you need to provide additional documents and meet special eligibility requirements to receive approval.
-Rejected applications have a negative impact on your credit file, so you need to conduct the necessary research to improve your chances of approval in the first place.
+Rejected applications harm your credit file, so you need to conduct the necessary research to improve your chances of acceptance in the first place.

-If you do your research to ensure you meet the eligibility requirements and have the necessary documents, you increase your chances of approval.
-How to ensure your credit card application is approved.
+If you do your research to ensure you meet the eligibility requirements and have the necessary documents, you increase your approval chances.

 Applying for several cards in a short time period